Research

 Met-enkephalin therapy for autoimmune diseases: Selective immunomodulation and extention of steroid therapy

 This human study was done in Croatia, 1997, and found positive effects across multiple autoimmune conditions, such as "significant reduction in the number and severity of relapses".
-Met-enkephalin is the endorphin released by LDN.
+Met-enkephalin is the beta-endorphin released by LDN, which may play a role in returning the immune system to homeostasis.

 by Elaine Moore, who has published extensively on autoimmunity.